ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 {% endhighlight %}
 that if you are on a linux plateform and the version of _glibc_ is greater than _2.24_ you ll use `posix_spanw()`.

-the 2.24 version of glibc has been released around 2016 so it's fair to assume that you have a recent linux distribution you ll also use `posix_spawn()`.
+the 2.24 version of glibc has been released around 2016 so it's fair to assume that if you have a recent linux distribution you ll also use `posix_spawn()`.

 If you want to check